 Freezing anything ruptures some of the cell walls in the product at hand.
 It's why frozen food doesn't taste quite as good as fresh, and oftentimes why frozen foods aren't as expensive as their fresh counterparts — especially meat and seafood.

-When you freeze, thaw, and refreeze an item, the second thaw will break down even more cells, leaching out moisture and deliciousness and changing the integrity of the product.
+When you freeze, thaw, and refreeze an item, the second thaw will break down even more cells, leaching out moisture and changing the integrity of the product.

 The other enemy is bacteria.
 Frozen and thawed food will develop harmful bacteria faster than fresh.
-It's not something you can see, so it's easy to brush off, but the threat is real.
 Once the ice crystals from your food are gone, your food starts the clock on developing these nasty buggers.

-Your best bet will always be to cook or utilize what you thawed, and if needed, refreeze the cooked product.
-That said, you don't always time to cook it, so if you're in a hurry and debating whether or not to throw it back in the freezer, keep in mind these five things that should never, ever be refrozen!
+Your best bet will always be to cook or utilize what you thawed and, if needed, refreeze the cooked product.
+That said, you don't always have time to cook it, so if you're in a hurry and debating whether or not to throw it back in the freezer, keep in mind these five things that should never, ever be refrozen!

 1. Raw Proteins